How To Keep Sales Flowing

 - Hangouts, Skype, Messenger Video Chat, Zoom for group video meeting

 If you are experiencing financial turmoil due to COVID-19, you are not alone.
 On March 27, 2020, the President signed the Coronavirus Aid, Relief, and Economic Security Act into law.
-This act helps relieve small business owners from total economic hardship through a $350 billion loan.
-The SBA has a Payroll Protection Program in place, created by the CARES act, that provides loan forgiveness to businesses who keep their employees on payroll for eight weeks.
-In addition, there will be a delay in all loan payments for six months without any fees from the government or lenders.
+This act helped relieve small business owners from total economic hardship through a $350 billion loan.
+The SBA had a Payroll Protection Program in place, created by the CARES Act, that provided loan forgiveness to businesses.
+However, the PPP has ended the deadline and is no longer taking applications.

 Hours of Operation

-And once when you are ready to reopen, we have created an easy-to-follow checklist for you so you can get your establishment up and running in no time.
+Once you are ready to reopen, we have created an easy-to-follow reopening checklist for you so you can get your establishment up and running in no time.